glpi-project/doc-agent/source/plugins/toolbox-plugin.rst

 #.
 Set the SNMP privacy protocol for SNMP v3
 #.
 Set the username for a remote credential (ssh, winrm or esx)
 #.
 Set the authentication password for a remote credential
 #.
-Set the remote authentication port if different than the defaults: 22 for ssh, 5985 for winrm
+Set the remote authentication port if different than the defaults: 22 for ssh, 5985 for winrm or 5986 for winrm with ssl mode enabled
 #.
 Enable one or more remote inventory mode for ssh or winrm

 You can also define a description for this credentials if this can help you to manage them.
 It is not used by GLPI Agent and it's up to you to use it.

 The **name** is free but **mandatory** and will be used as key name to associate it to IP ranges.
-So choose it to be meaningful for your credentials management.
+So choose it carefully to be meaningful for your credentials management.

 .. note::